pq68/respondio-assessment/README.md

 ## Task 1
 Service is build with Node.js with Express.js framework.
-MySQL Database in XAMPP are used.
+MySQL Database in XAMPP is used.

 To run the service:
 - Run `npm install` to install all required dependencies